 Hostel/Budget – Hongdu Shijia Hotel (formerly known as Beijing Saga International Youth Hostel) is a great spot for backpackers and tourists alike.
 Based in a traditional Chinese hutong courtyard, dormitories start at ¥70 a night with private rooms starting at ¥240, with even better prices found on hostelworld.com.
 Leo Hostel is another popular choice, they offer a vast array of facilities.
 Dorm beds start at ¥57 and private rooms at ¥140.

-Top End – For those who want true luxury and their own kitchen thrown in, take a look at The Imperial Mansion, Beijing – Marriott Executive apartments.
+Top End – For those who want true luxury and their own kitchen too, take a look at The Imperial Mansion, Beijing – Marriott Executive Apartments.
 I will definitely be spending a night here on our next trip to Beijing, apartments start at ¥993.
 The Park Plaza Beijing Wangfujing is just a few steps from a subway station and offers luxury rooms from ¥800.

 How to get there